Johannine Comma: Clement of Alexandria

-Clement of Alexandria quotes 1 John 5:7 without the comma.
+Clement of Alexandria quoted 1 John 5:7 without the comma.

 The comma is absent from an extant fragment of Clement of Alexandria (c.
 200), through Cassiodorus (6th century), with homily style verse references from 1 John, including verse 1 John 5:6 and 1 John 5:8 without verse 7, the heavenly witnesses.

 He says, "This is He who came by water and blood"; and again, – For there are three that bear witness, the spirit, which is life, and the water, which is regeneration and faith, and the blood, which is knowledge; "and these three are one.
 For in the Saviour are those saving virtues, and life itself exists in His own Son."

 Another reference that is studied is from Clement's Prophetic Extracts:

 Every promise is valid before two or three witnesses, before the Father and the Son and the Holy Spirit; before whom, as witnesses and helpers, what are called the commandments ought to be kept.

 This is seen by some as allusion evidence that Clement was familiar with the verse.